-Using rich substrate with leaner water column fertilization is one easy approach to running a planted tank, and hence the popularity of rich aquasoils in this hobby.
-Using a rich substrate also means that one does not have to learn the troublesome approach of calibrating water column fertilizers as precisely - this makes it easier for beginners.
+Using rich substrate with leaner water column fertilization is one easy approach to running a planted tank.
+Having a leaner water column means less likelihood of trigger algae issues due to having high fertilizer load in the water column.
+The richer substrates also serve as a store for nutrients, meaning that one does not have to learn the troublesome approach of calibrating water column fertilizers as precisely - this makes it easier for beginners to manage.

 Somewhere along the hobby came the myth that plants with large root systems were "root feeders" while stem plants with smaller root systems fed through their leaves.

 While it is true that many species do very well with root fertilization, many plants with large root systems have large root systems because they grow in fast flowing or seasonal waters and the large root systems serves as anchors to resist being washed away, for other plants roots serve as a storage system.

 There is little correlation between the size of a plant's root system and preference to take in nutrients through the substrate or water.
 Many stem plants with smaller root systems also benefit significantly from rich substrates.
 Bucephalandra and Anubias species that can be grown without substrate, actually grow faster if they are allowed to root in nutrient rich soil.